AnthonySteele/MvcRouteTester/README.md

 It relies on [NUnit](http://www.nunit.org/) and [Moq](http://code.google.com/p/moq/).
 But if you needed to use other equivalent libraries for assertions and mocks, it should be easy to swap out these dependencies.

+## Credits.

+Put together by Anthony Steele.
+Basic idea and code for unit testing MVC routes by Phil Haack.
+Initial code for testing API routes by Filip W. Idea behind writing strongly typed, fluent tests from MVCContrib, initial code from MVCContrib hacked on by Matt Gray and Daniel Kalotay at 7Digital.

 ## Licence

 Copyright 2013 Anthony Steele.
 This library is Open Source and you are welcome to use it as you see fit.
 Now the offical wording: